CASCADE

 Funding rate: 60%

-This exciting project will develop a financially sustainable approach to elderly dementia care that can be replicated across Europe.
-Uniquely, it will exploit existing unused public housing stock to create facilities providing both short-term respite care as well as longer term residence.
-The facilities will also fully engage with the local community, offering opportunities for shared use and everyday interactions.
-The premises will also be a hub for telemedicine and enable a cascade of shared learning and cross-border excellence in dementia care for the future.
-(The CASCADE Press release contains more information)
+This exciting project developed a financially sustainable approach to elderly dementia care that can be replicated across Europe.
+Uniquely, it exploited existing unused public housing stock to create facilities providing both short-term respite care as well as longer term residence.
+The facilities also fully engaged with the local community, offering opportunities for shared use and everyday interactions.
+The premises were also a hub for telemedicine and enabled a cascade of shared learning and cross-border excellence in dementia care for the future.

 Background to the project